ribermudes/Order-Pizza/README.md

 _This site will allow the user to order a pizza, the user will be able to modify their order by selecting different toppings and sizes.
 After they have made their selection the price will be indicated._

 ## Speculations
-_Behavior: Allow user to select topping.
+_Behavior: Allow user to select size.
-Input: Pepperoni
+Input: select, Medium
-Output: "Add topping: Pepperoni"
+Output: Medium, price

-Behavior: Allow user to select size.
+Behavior: Allow user to select meat topping.
-Input: click, "Medium"
+Input: click, "Pepperoni"
-Output: "Medium pizza, price $18.00"

-Behavior:
+Output: Add $2 for meat topping.

+Behavior: Allow user to select 'no meat'
+Input: select, "No meat"
+Output: No additional charge is added.

+Behavior: Allow user to select vegetable topping of their choice.
-Input:
+Input: select vegetable of choice.
-Output:
+Output: Add $1 per item.

 ## Setup/Installation Requirements